wdfty/Scrollopdia/README.md

 # Scrollopedia

 A TikTok-style vertical feed for browsing Wikipedia articles.
 Instead of doomscrolling social media, you doomscroll through random (and eventually personalized) encyclopedia entries.
-Built as a single-page HTML/JS app with no frameworks or build tools.
+Built as a single-page HTML/JS app.

 ## What It Does